 |National or central government in the same country as the program||2|

 The MPA program is designed to be academically rigorous, intellectually challenging, and personally rewarding.
-Each student accepted into the program is assigned to one of our committed faculty who serves as both advisor and mentor.
-The faculty-student partnership will help ensure that program competencies are met for each student.
-The program competencies are as follows:
+Each student accepted into the program is assigned to one of our committed faculty who serves as both advisor and mentor, helping to ensure that each student achieves the following program competencies:

 - Articulate and exemplify the ethics, values, responsibilities, obligations and social roles of a member of the public service profession.

 - Identify and apply relevant theories and frameworks to the practice of public service leadership, management and policy.